 Why Skin-On Peanut Butter is the Best

-- This peanut butter doesnβt separate.
-Once you take your homemade PB out of the blender, put it into jars and stick them into the refrigerator.
-Most natural peanut butters tend to separate over time with the oil floating to the top, but I find that every since I started keeping the skins on my peanuts, I donβt have this issue.
+- This peanut butter doesnโt separate: Once you take your homemade PB out of the blender, put it into jars and stick them into the refrigerator.
+Most natural peanut butters tend to separate over time with the oil floating to the top, but as long as you keep the jars refrigerated and don’t add extra oil, you won’t have this issue.

 What You’ll Need